-“It has always been the dream,” says Paulo de Tarso when I ask him about why he decided to open up Covent Garden restaurant Margot with business partner Nicolas Jaouën.
+“It has always been the dream,” says Paulo de Tarso (PDT) when I ask him about why he decided to open up Covent Garden restaurant Margot with business partner Nicolas Jaouën (NJ).
 The two met whilst working at London seafood mecca Scott’s where de Tarso was the maître d’ and Jaouën was the bar manager.

 Their individual careers saw them taking on front of house roles at some of the capital’s top establishments such as The Wolseley and Bar Boulud for de Tarso, and La Petite Maison and Rivea by Alain Ducasse for Jaouën.

 However, making the leap from working in restaurants to opening up one of their own was not one that happened overnight.
 “Since I started to work in restaurants at a young age, opening my own has always been the goal.
 So although scary, it felt natural.
 I have been training my whole career for this,” says Jaouën.

 Food writer Ina Yulo chats with the restaurateurs to learn more about the vision behind Margot, what their working relationship is like, and their favourite London spots.